vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_button_listener.html.md

 A `ClickListener` is a callback facility provided by the Android framework to allow you to write in the logic to handle click event on a UI element (login button in this case).
 Almost every view element in an app screen can have a callback ClickListener associated with it.
 The general approach is to implement an [Anonymous Inner Class](http://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html) implementation for the ClickListener and pass it to the callback method.

-To read more about Listeners, head over to the <%= link_to "Android Event Listener Concept Lesson", android_concept_lesson_path("android-widget-view-elements") %>
+To read more about Listeners, head over to the <%= link_to "Android Event Listener Concept Lesson", android_concept_lesson_path("android-widgets-view-elements") + "#Button-Click-Listener" %>

 Follow the steps below to implement the ClickListener for the login button